An Integer Linear Programming Framework for Mining Constraints from Data: Experiments

-Table \ref{tab:3-2} highlights the detailed results with one base model\footnote{We choose the second best baseline model since the best one gets 100\% accuracy in training set, which causes the inequality constraints learned by \mouter method filter out nothing.}. \mouter improves \baseline about $12\%$ in exact match accuracy and $16\%$ in feasibility.
+Table \ref{tab:3-2} highlights the detailed results with one base model.\footnote{We choose the second best baseline model since the best one gets 100\% accuracy in training set, which causes the inequality constraints learned by \mouter method filter out nothing.} \mouter improves \baseline about $12\%$ in exact match accuracy and $16\%$ in feasibility.
 This demonstrates \mouter can successfully filter out many infeasible solutions and guide the model to find the correct ones. \inner learns exactly the feasible set as all pairs of labels appear in the test set also appear in the training.
-Similarly, \latent is able to identify all the dependencies between labels and achieves high performance.
-We show more details in Appendix \ref{app:hmc}.
+Similarly, \latent is able to identify all dependencies between labels and achieves high performance.
+The classes in this task have a tree structure and it has depth $4$ including the root (root is a virtual concept, and it is not a real class).
+We use $p(x)$ to denote the parent class of class $x$, and $L_i$ to denote the set of classes on layer $i$, $i\in\{1,2,3\}.$ We verify the constraints with the same method in Sec. \ref{sec:sudoku}.
+The mined equality constraints are the linear transformation of the following constraints: